pivey/Unsplash_image_gallery/README.md

 The web page must contain some (vanilla) JavaScript and some CSS.

 ### Requirements
+- All JavaScript and CSS should be bundled with __Webpack__.
 - The web page should consist of one HTML file.
 This project comes with a file called `index.html` which you may use.
 You are free to edit this file.
-- All JavaScript and CSS should be bundled with __Webpack__.
 - You should use __Yarn__ as your package manager and build tool.

+#### JavaSript
-- All JavaScript should be written in vanilla ES Next and transpiled to ES5.
+- All JavaScript should make use of new ES Next features and transpiled with Babel to ES5.

+#### CSS
+- Use a CSS precompiler.
+If you have tried Sass before, take the opportunity to try Stylus (or Less)
-- All CSS should use vendor prefixes when needed.
+- Autoprefixer: all CSS should be vendor prefixed when needed.
 What browsers to support is up to you, but it should be easy to change the configuration and bundle a new version targeting another set of browsers.